CBD for hot flashes

 The animal study by Sui et al. shows that CBD inhibits inflammatory processes in estrogen deficiency-related stress and reduces oxidative stress, a relevant factor in hot flashes.

-- CANNEFF® Vaginal suppositories additionally contain Hyaluronic acid, which through their mucous membrane-regenerating properties also has anti-inflammatory effects – especially in the urogenital area, which is often affected by estrogen deficiency.
+- CANNEFF® vaginal suppositories additionally contain hyaluronic acid, which through their mucous membrane-regenerating properties also acts anti-inflammatory – especially in the urogenital area, which is often affected by estrogen deficiency.

 -

-CBD interferes with the endocannabinoid system by increasing the availability of anandamide increased – an important endogenous regulator in the hypothalamus that helps control body temperature.
+CBD intervenes in the endocannabinoid system by increasing the availability of anandamide increased – an important endogenous regulator in the hypothalamus that co-controls body temperature.

 - Also TRPV1 receptors, which are involved in the sensation of heat, are modulated by CBD.
 These mechanisms of action could dysregulation of heat perception positively influence during menopause.